iPhone 12 and 12 Pro: Apple's latest get 5G, 'ceramic shield,' MagSafe magnets

 The entire iPhone 12 lineup features a new design, reminiscent of Apple's iPad Pro tablets.
 The flatter sides give the iPhones a new feel for the first time in three years.
 All models come with a new, ultra-strong version of Corning's Gorilla glass, dubbed "ceramic shield."
 It's "tougher than any smartphone glass," Apple said, and is four times less likely to crack if you drop it.
 The new phones come with Apple's updated A14 Bionic, the same chip that's in the new iPad Air.
 They also get bumps in their camera capabilities.

 Apple has nixed the free EarPods and power adapter that previously came with iPhones.
-But the new devices do come with Apple's revamped MagSafe charger, which uses magnetic pins to connect the charging cable with the back of the gadget.
+But the new devices do support Apple's revamped MagSafe charger, which uses magnetic pins to connect the charging cable with the back of the gadget.
 It's not just for charging but serves as a magnetic attachment system for different accessories, all of which can snap right onto the back of the iPhone 12.
+Included in the box with each new iPhone is a Lightning to USB-C connector.

 The addition of 5G connectivity is a first for Apple's device lineup.
 (No, your older AT&T phones that say "5G E" can't connect to the new 5G networks.)
 The most noticeable improvement with 5G over what the iPhone offers today is faster download speeds, hence Apple's "Hi, Speed" event invite.
 5G can run between 10 and 100 times faster than your typical 4G cellular connection, making downloads and video streaming snappier than ever.
 It's also more responsive than 4G, making gaming, video streaming and other tasks much smoother.